Cobbler (v3.3.7) Debian Deployment Guide

 Debian 11 Bullseye PXE Deployment

-Take similar steps as above, with the inclusion of the netboot “firmware” image file in the combined initrd.gz image file, and using the “bookworm-sample.seed” template created above as a starting point and trimming off a few unsupported preseed settings to import and automatically deploy Debian 11 Bullseye over PXE.
+image file, and using the “bookworm-workaround.seed” template created above as a starting point and trimming off a few unsupported preseed settings to import and automatically deploy Debian 11 Bullseye over PXE.

 [ -e /mnt/Debian ] || mkdir /mnt/Debian

-mount -t iso9660 -o loop,ro /home/fedora/Downloads/debian-11.11.0-amd64-DVD-1.iso /mnt/Debian
+mount -t iso9660 -o loop,ro ~/Downloads/debian-11.11.0-amd64-DVD-1.iso /mnt/Debian

 cobbler import --name=Debian11.11 --path=/mnt/Debian